doudar/SmartSpin2k/Hardware/V3 - Integrated PCB/PCB/readme.md

-Working directory for the new PCB
+Working directory for the PCB